 Stumbling Toward Enlightenment

-*Transcript of talk given by Rich Hayes at the Unitarian Church, Pittsfield, MA on Feb.
-3, 2008
+*Transcript of Talk given by Rich Hayes at the Unitarian Gathering of South County, Housatonic, MA, Apr.
+10, 2016

 Of course, I don’t think I’m unique...well, that’s not true.
 I am unique.
 BUT so are you!